 Weight and exercise.
 Being overweight and not exercising affect fats circulating in the bloodstream.
 Excess weight boosts harmful LDL, while inactivity depresses protective HDL.
 Losing weight if needed and exercising more reverse these trends.

 When it comes to investing money, experts recommend creating a portfolio of diverse investments instead of putting all your eggs in one basket.
 The same holds true for eating your way to lower cholesterol.
-Adding several foods that fight high cholesterol in different ways should work better than focusing on one or two.
+Adding several foods to lower cholesterol in different ways should work better than focusing on one or two.

 A largely vegetarian "dietary portfolio of cholesterol-lowering foods" substantially lowered LDL, triglycerides, and blood pressure.
 The key dietary components are plenty of fruits and vegetables, whole grains instead of highly refined ones, and protein mostly from plants.
 Add margarine enriched with plant sterols; oats, barley, psyllium, okra, and eggplant, all rich in soluble fiber; soy protein; and whole almonds.

 Of course, shifting to a cholesterol-lowering diet takes more attention than popping a daily statin.
 It means expanding the variety of foods you usually put in your shopping cart and getting used to new textures and flavors.
 But it's a "natural" way to lower cholesterol, and it avoids the risk of muscle problems and other side effects that plague some people who take statins.

 Just as important, a diet that is heavy on fruits, vegetables, beans, and nuts is good for the body in ways beyond lowering cholesterol.
 It keeps blood pressure in check.
 It helps arteries stay flexible and responsive.
 It's good for bones and digestive health, for vision and mental health.